OUR Blog

 Daily workflow determines whether to choose self-propelled or towable.

-Self-propelled electric (suitable for warehouses, facility maintenance)
+Self-propelled electric scissor lift (suitable for warehouses, facility maintenance)

 • Allows low-speed travel at full height (control logic includes pothole protection)